Two-Stage Metropolis-Hastings for Tall Data: Methodology

 For each partition, a Metropolis sampler with a chain of length $m$ is computed in parallel with the prior weight adjusted to $p^{-1}$ its original weight.
 Once posterior samples are obtained from each of the partitions, the results are combined using a weighted average.
 The weight, $W_i$, for the $i$th partition is equal to the inverse of the posterior covariance matrix obtained from the Metropolis sampler.
 Let $\bbeta_i$ be the posterior sample matrix from the $i$th partition.
 Thus, the final posterior sample, $\bbeta$ is obtained using the following weighted average:

 For details see~\citet{scott}.

-\subsection{Subsampling based methods}
+\subsection{Subsampling Based Methods}

-In the subsampling method, a small subset of the data is used to estimate the likelihood function (which is then used to evaluate the acceptance probabilities of the MH algorithm).
-Since the data size has been reduced, a much faster MCMC algorithm can be developed.
-From the full data vector $\by=(y_{1},\cdots ,y_{n})$ sample a subset of observations, say $\by_{s}$.
-Next evaluate the exact density for this small subset and estimate the likelihood of the complete data, denoted as $\sthat{p}(\by|\bbeta,X)$, which is usually unbiased.
-Finally, replace the likelihood $p(\by|\bbeta,X)$ in the MH algorithm with $\sthat{p}(\by|\bbeta,X)$.
-Using the unbiased likelihood estimate in the MCMC chain still provides the correct stationary distribution~\citep{andrieu2009}.
-Usually complete random sampling does not work well in this situation, but some general guidelines for estimating the full likelihood from a subsample in a Bayesian big data setting have been developed~\citep{quiroz}.
-Two techniques include thin-plate spline approximation and proportional to size sampling using weights created from Gaussian processes.
-In the logistic classification context, we propose an approximate log-likelihood as in equation 3.
+In subsampling methods, a small subset of the data is used to estimate the likelihood function which is then used to evaluate the acceptance probabilities of the MH algorithm.
+In principle, subsampling reduces the data size and therefore a faster MCMC algorithm can be developed.
+Using an unbiased likelihood estimate in the MCMC chain still provides the correct stationary distribution~\citep*{andrieu2009}, however the efficiency of the MCMC chain depends on the variance of the estimator.
+Usually complete random sampling does not work well in this situation (i.e.\ the chain gets stuck for many iterations), but some general guidelines for estimating the full likelihood from a subsample in a Bayesian setting have been developed.~\citet{quiroz} suggest using a portion of the data prior to MCMC and fitting Gaussian processes or splines to approximate the log-likelihood.
+On each iteration of the MCMC chain, the log-likelihood is estimated for each observation.
+The data are then sampled with probability proportional to its estimated log-likelihood value, which reduces the variance of the estimator and improves the efficiency of the chain.